sphinx-contrib/sphinxcontrib-towncrier/README.rst

 towncrier
 =========

-An RST directive for injecting a Towncrier-generated changelog draft containting fragments for the unreleased (next) project version
+An RST directive for injecting a Towncrier-generated changelog draft containing fragments for the unreleased (next) project version